-- . acts in place of the Board in emergencies or in cases where immediate action is required and the full Board cannot be readily assembled - Members: Mr. Ferenbach (Chair), Mr. Miller and Mr. Hack--all independent directors, except Mr. Miller.
+. acts in place of the Board in emergencies or in cases where immediate action is required and the full Board cannot be readily assembled

+Members: Mr. Miller and Mr. Hack--Mr. Hack is an independent director.

 .
 Nominating Committee

 - . review and recommend candidates for director - . assess Board member performance - . review and approve director compensation policies - . monitor overall corporate governance